doug-moen/openscad2/rfc/Overview.md

 * An OpenSCAD2 script is evaluated to an object.
 * Objects are the replacement for groups in the CSG tree.
 * Library script files are referenced as objects.
-  The `include` and `use` operators now take objects as arguments.
 * An object literal is a script enclosed in braces: `{script}`.

 An OpenSCAD script may contain top level definitions and geometry statements.
-An object is a value representing a script.
+An object is the value that results from evaluating a script.
 An object has a set of named fields and a sequence of geometry values.

 The fields within an object are referenced using `object.name` notation.